Texas AG asks court to block mail-in voting over virus fears

 “Each misapplication of Texas election law damages the integrity of our elections and increases the risk of voter fraud,” Paxton said in a statement.

 In April, a lower state court lifted restrictions on mail-in voting after Democrats sued to at least temporarily expand access.
-Voting by in Texas is generally limited to those 65 or older or those with a “sickness or physical condition” that prevents them from casting a ballot in person.
+Voting by mail in Texas is generally limited to those 65 or older or those with a “sickness or physical condition” that prevents them from casting a ballot in person.
 The state is appealing that decision.

+Douglas Ray, an attorney who handles election law for Harris County, said the county’s approach complies fully with the lower court’s ruling and that the counties will vigorously oppose Paxton’s effort to “short circuit” the pending appeal.

 A lawyer for the Texas Democratic Party on Wednesday said “thousands” of people under 65 have already requested mail-in ballots, and accused Paxton of trying to “upset the election process.”